West African crested tern: Distribution

-The West African crested tern is known to breed only on a few islands off the coast of Africa between Mauritania and Senegambia, though it is suspected to also breed as far east as Nigeria.
+The West African crested tern is known to breed only on a few islands off the coast of Africa between Mauritania, Senegal, and The Gambia, though it is suspected to also breed as far east as Nigeria.
 In the non-breeding season it can be found along the coast from Morocco to Namibia.

 Diet

 Like all Thalasseus terns, the West African crested tern feeds by plunge-diving for fish and shrimp, usually in shallow coastal and tidal waters.
-It usually dives directly, and not from the "stepped-hover" favored by Arctic tern.
+It usually dives directly, and not from the "stepped-hover" used by Arctic terns.
 Its known foods include members of the herring family, mullet, grunts, jacks, and spadefish.

 Status

-The IUCN has not evaluated the West African crested tern's status.
+Its population in the early 1990s was about 25,000 pairs, with the largest colony 10,000 pairs.
+The IUCN has not yet evaluated its status.
+As with other Thalasseus terns, its habit of nesting in dense colonies renders it highly susceptible to highly pathogenic avian influenza (HPAI), with over 10,000 killed in an outbreak in Gambia and Senegal in spring 2023.